Will You Stomp the Box?

 While working from home has become normal or nearly normal for some, will it continue to be part of the next normal?
 And what does that mean for you as a leader?

-Back in April, The Conference Board surveyed 152 human capital leaders in US-based organizations.
+In April 2020, The Conference Board surveyed 152 human capital leaders in US-based organizations.
 The report’s findings included the following:

 More than 75% of respondents expect an increase in full-time employees working remotely at least 3 days a week a full 12 months after the pandemic (see chart).

 And nearly half of respondents expect at least 1 in 5 of their employees will be working remotely 12 months after the pandemic.
 Nearly 20% expect at least 2 in 5 employees will work remotely (see chart).

 So what does this mean for you now as a leader?

 There is No More Box

 Remember the cliché “think outside the box”?
 Well, for some, there is no more box.
 The 6 sides of the office box are gone.

 For the older ones of us, wow, that’s a significant new normal (with apologies again for the cliché).